The Coleshill School: History

-Sixth Form
+Sixth form

 The Coleshill School operates a sixth form centre, where it recruits mainly from its Year 11 school leavers; but also from other local schools in the area.
-Both A-level and BTEC qualifications are offered.
+A-level, BTEC and T-level qualifications are offered.

 In a 2006 Ofsted report, it was noted that "The effectiveness and efficiency of the sixth form are good with some outstanding features, such as the contribution the students make to the life of the school".

 The education league tables of UK colleges indicates that sixth formers from The Coleshill School achieve, on average, fewer academic points than other schools both locally and nationally.
 In the Warwickshire area, The Coleshill School ranks 18th out of 26 schools with regard to A-level performance.

 Staffing and teaching

 The 2006 Ofsted report indicates both positive and negative results with regards to teaching.
-Teaching is described as "satisfactory", with elaboration given as "There is a significant amount of good teaching,but a few lessons are unsatisfactory".
+Teaching is described as "satisfactory", with elaboration given as "There is a significant amount of good teaching, but a few lessons are unsatisfactory".

-On 14 April 2009, it was announced that Headteacher Kate Kearney would step down from Headteacher position at the end of the 2009 spring term.
-This is reported to be so that she can seek a fresh career challenge, and it has been stated that Kate Kearney believes the decision to be "in the best interests of the school".
-The announcement came days after regulator Ofsted announced the decision to place the school in Special Measures.
+On 14 April 2009, it was announced that headteacher Kate Kearney would step down at the end of the 2009 spring term.
+The announcement came days after regulator Ofsted announced the decision to place the school in special measures.

-In 2016 the Coleshill School was rated 'Good' by Ofsted and this rating was upheld in the most recent inspection on 3 & 4 March 2020.
+In 2016 the Coleshill School was rated 'Good' by Ofsted and this rating was upheld in the most recent inspection on 3 and 4 March 2020.
 Strengths were listed as being high expectations of students, behaviour, management and extra-curricular opportunities.

-Headteachers

-2009 implementation of Special Measures
+2009 implementation of special measures

-After a recent Ofsted inspection in March 2009, its report indicated that it is the opinion of Her Majesty's Chief Inspector that this school requires Special Measures because it is failing to give its pupils an acceptable standard of education.
-There are four stated areas of improvement that Ofsted has noted; these are:
+An Ofsted inspection in March 2009, reported that the school required special measures because it was failing to deliver an acceptable standard of education.
+There are four stated areas of improvement that Ofsted noted: